jaypunekar/DomeProjectionMapping/README.md

 #### Note:- If you are connecting projectors to 2 different graphics cards then NestMap will give you problems.
 So make sure you connect all projectors to 1 graphics card.

+## Steps.

+### Step 1:
+Set all four projectors in such a way that the entire dome is covered.
+It is OK if projection goes outside of the dome, your [NestMap](https://nestimmersion.ca/nestmap.php) software will take care of it.